linksonice/tomcat-clojure/README.md

 # tomcat-clojure

-a nifty prototype I threw together, for a job done
+a nifty prototype I threw together, for Gousto